Veterinarian

 My 3 yr old Stella (peke faced Persian) has been losing hair & has scabs on her back & neck.
 No fleas, & was treated last year for allergies.
 Shes been on Royal Canine Hypoallergenic for 9 mos.
 What should I do now?

-Asked by Kissifit4U about 10 years ago
+Asked by Kissifit4U over 10 years ago

 Talk to your vet more about this case, as I'd have to have the full case work-up to give any reasonable advice.
 I'm also careful about giving specific advice via the internet, as I don't have a proper relationship with the pet to be truly informed.
 A couple of things come to mind, though.
 First, make sure that she has been getting NOTHING other than her food for that time period.
 And I mean absolutely, positively, NOTHING.
 No treats, no sneaking another pet's food, no eating scraps out of the sink, and so on.
 If there is a true food allergy you should see results in about 10-12 weeks on that food.
 But if there is ANY deviation at all during that time it could activate the allergy.